lucapette/website/content/writing/my-programming-principles.md

 ### Throw it away first

-When I think about prototyping phase, one of my favourite quotes always comes to
+When I think about prototyping, this quote always comes to mind:
-mind:

 > In theory, there's no difference between theory and practice.
 In practice,
 > there is.

 It is so apt for programming!
-It doesn't matter how carefully you study a problem, how good the solution you came up with seems to me.
+It doesn't matter how carefully I study a problem, how good the solution I came up with seems.
 Doing is always different.

 Designing a system is a struggle between tiny details and high level ideas.
-The harder is the problem you're trying to solve, the stronger is this tension.
-You want to make sure it's a positive tension.
-Here's what I do:
+The harder the problem I'm trying to solve, the stronger the tension between the two.
+I want to make sure it's a positive tension:

 - I write a chunk of the design doc
 - I write a prototype